-Stella Chan, Executive Secretary chans@newschool.edu
+Stella Chan, Assistant Director of Administration chans@newschool.edu

 The New School for Public Engagement offers Masters of Arts in Teaching English to Speakers of Other Languages (MA TESOL).
 The program is designed to educate professionals who will raise the standards of the English language teaching profession.
 The New School program offers graduate teacher education in two specializations: Teaching and Curriculum Development.